charlie-vf/genshin-recipes-blog/README.md

     - following page filters the site's recipes by those from users the user follows

 - As a user, I can search recipes by specific keywords/users so that I can easily find what I am looking for
-    - searchbar implemented with a timer to prevent fetch requests being sent after each keystroke
+    - searchbar implemented with a timer to prevent requests being sent after each keystroke
     - the searchbar allows users to search by username and content keywords

 - As a user, I can view the most followed users so I can easily navigate to their profile -- this was changed to be the most liked recipes as it felt more relevant to the content of the website as liking recipes would likely be more frequent than following users